Probabilistic motion planning for non-Euclidean and multi-vehicle problems: Summary and Conclusions

 \section{Summary and Conclusions}

-We provided a new, broader framework for path planning using sampling-based algorithms including RRT* and RPM*, and proved the probabilistic completeness and asymptotic optimality of these algorithms under our broader assumptions on the underlying geometry and the auxiliary functions $\Extend$ and $\random$ providing free-space paths and random samples, respectively.
-The result recovered the original convergence guarantees of \cite{karaman_sampling-based_2011} in the broader framework, improving on the updated guarantees of \citep{solovey2020revisiting}.
+We provided a new, broader framework for trajectory planning using sampling-based algorithms, including PRM*, RRT, and RRT*, and proved the probabilistic completeness and asymptotic optimality of these algorithms under our broader assumptions.
+We then showed that multiple systems can be combined into a single larger system using a coupling parameter $p$, in a way that maintains compatibility with the framework and the resulting convergence guarantees.

-We first demonstrated the algorithms in non-Euclidean metric spaces, the $\ell^p$ planar geometries, and the fractal Sierpinski gasket.
-We then applied them to the task of choreography planning for multiple car-like robots, by combining several Reeds-Shepp vehicle state spaces into a single metric space using an $\ell^p$ distance.
-We showed that the resulting choreographies depended on the parameter $p$, providing either lowest-total-length choreographies for small values of $p$ or fastest-time choreographies for high values of $p$, with $p=2$ providing a convenient intermediate parameter.
-We demonstrated path planning for a 3-car scenario, which can be used as a localized planner inside a bubble space for a larger fleet of vehicles.
+We demonstrated the framework in three settings.
+First, we worked with simple linear robots, illustrating the effect of the coupling parameter $p$ on the motion planning problem results, including some undesirable side-effects of the choices $p=1$ and $p=\infty$.
+We then applied the algorithms to the task of multi-trajectory planning for multiple car-like robots by combining several Reeds-Shepp vehicle state spaces into a single metric space using an $\ell^p$ distance.
+We showed that the resulting multi-trajectories depended on the parameter $p$, providing either lowest-total-length multi-trajectories for small values of $p$ or fastest-time multi-trajectories for high values of $p$, with $p=2$ providing convenient intermediate parameter.
+We finished with an illustration of our framework in the highly non-Euclidean setting of the Sierpinski gasket fractal.

-The next step in the development of the method is to apply path-shortening algorithms to further improve the final choreography and to accelerate the runtime (e.g., using non-Euclidean nearest-neighbor algorithms).